 Dane County Park System properties are enjoyed by a variety of visitors, including hunters, fisherman, hikers, dog walkers and bird watchers.
 Visitors should always read the signs and maps at parking lots, trailheads and lake access sites and be familiar with state and local laws and ordinances that might affect their use of these public lands.
 Visit the Season Dates webpage (WDNR) for information on open hunting season dates.

 Hunting is allowed at the following county properties:

 To determine a parks classification and if hunting is allowed on a property, please consult the Park System webpage, property signage onsite, or contact the Dane County Parks Office at (608) 224-3730.
-To learn more, visit our Hunting and Archery webpages.
+To learn more, visit our Hunting webpage.

 For your safety, it is recommended that you follow several guidelines while enjoying the outdoors during the fall, winter, and spring.
 Some safety recommendations applicable to the use of county parklands include: